Suspect in police custody for trespassing in Manhattan hotel, leaving suspicious substance behind – KION546

 Click here for updates on this story

-MANHATTAN, New York (WLS) — The man accused of leaving a suspicious powdery substance at an NYC hotel is in police custody.
+MANHATTAN, New York (WABC) — The man accused of leaving a suspicious powdery substance at an NYC hotel is in police custody.

 NYPD officials say a family checked into the Park Hyatt Hotel, located at 153 W 57th Street, on November 22, and checked out on Sunday around 10:30 a.m.